acemod/ACE3/wiki/development/coding-guidelines.md

 There shall be no constant global variables, constants shall be put in a `#define`.

 ### 6.16.
 Logging
-Functions should whenever possible and logical, make use of logging functionality through the logging and debugging macros from CBA and ACE.
+Functions shall whenever possible and logical, make use of logging functionality through the logging and debugging macros from CBA and ACE3.

 ### 6.17.
 Constant Private Variables
-Constant private variables that are used more as once should be put in a `#define`.
+Constant private variables that are used more as once shall be put in a `#define`.

 ### 6.18.
 Code used more than once
-Any piece of code that could/is used more than once, should be put in a function and it's separate `.sqf` file, unless this code is less as 5 lines and used only in a per frame handler.
+Any piece of code that could/is used more than once, shall be put in a function and it's separate `.sqf` file, unless this code is less as 5 lines and used only in a [per-frame handler](#waituntil).

 ## 7. Design considerations

 ### 7.1.
 Readability vs Performance
-This is a large open source project that will get many different maintainers in it's lifespan.
+This is a large open source project that will get many different maintainers in its lifespan.
 When writing code, keep in mind that other developers also need to be able to understand your code.
 Balancing readability and performance of code is a non black and white subject.
 The rule of thumb is:

-- When improving performance of code that sacrifices readability (or visa-versa), first see if the design of the implementation is done in the best possible way.
+- When improving performance of code that sacrifices readability (or visa-versa), first see if the design of the implementation is done in the best way possible.
 - Document that change with the reasoning in the code.

 ### 7.2.
 Scheduled vs Unscheduled